CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 #### Setting useSsl to `false`

 If useSsl is set to `false` in serverDetails within [Basic Email Session Details][Basic Email Session Details Property], the client will not attempt to make an SSL-wrapped connection, however TLS/SSL may still be used if the mail server supports the STARTTLS extension.
 For all SSL connections, the protocol to be used will be negotiated with the server depending on which protocols are available.
-Similarly, the SASL mechanism to be used will be negotiated with the mail server based on the avialable mechanisms.
+Similarly, the SASL mechanism to be used will be negotiated with the mail server based on the available mechanisms.

 ### Closing Sessions